spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 3. A [cluster profile created](/cluster-profiles/task-define-profile) for Azure cloud.

-4. A custom storage account and storage container (optional for [certain use case](/clusters/public-cloud/azure/create-azure-cluster#azurestorageaccountandstoragecontainer)) created in Azure console.
+4. A custom storage account and storage container (optional for specific use cases) is created in the Azure console.

-**Note:** The storage account and container needs to be created within the same resource group as the Azure cluster.
+Note: The storage account and container must be created within the same resource group as the Azure cluster.

 ## Video Demonstration